The Weeknd’s Romance With Selena Gomez Is Reportedly Different From Her Past Relationships

 “Selena is feeling things she never felt before with The Weeknd.
 The relationship with Abel is fresh and new for Selena, but she can tell things are completely different from any of her previous relationships,” a source told Hollywood Life on January 17.

 Gomez had a rough 2016.
-As fans will recall, she was involved in what appeared to be an on-and-off romance with Justin Bieber early in the year and was later seen feuding with the “Cold Water” singer on Instagram after he debated a photo of himself and another woman, Sofia Richie.
-Then, weeks later, Gomez spoke to People Magazine and admitted to struggling with anxiety, depression and panic attacks before reportedly checking into a treatment center in Tennessee.
+As fans will recall, she was involved in what appeared to be an on-and-off romance with Justin Bieber early in the year and was later seen feuding with the “Cold Water” singer on Instagram after he posted a photo of himself and another woman, Sofia Richie.
+Then, weeks later, Gomez spoke to People magazine and admitted to struggling with anxiety, depression and panic attacks before reportedly checking into a treatment center in Tennessee.

 Following a few months of social media silence, Selena Gomez returned to Los Angeles and attended the 2016 American Music Awards, where she nearly broke down as she spoke of being broken.